stormchaserroleplaying/stormchaserRPG/Talents/Druid/Firethorn/index.md

 #### **Cost:** 25 Character Points<br>**Prerequisite:** 5th Level Spells and Extra Attack<br>**Actions:** Free<br>**Trigger:** Being hit by an attack from a creature within 30 feet of you.
 You gain the ability to quickly expel some of your thorns with a burst of fiery energy.

-When a creature hits you with an attack, it needs to make a Dexterity defense check vs your passive spellcasting attack score.
+When a creature hits you with an attack, it must make a Dexterity defense check vs your spellcasting skill.
 It takes 1d10 piercing + 1d10 fire damage + your spellcasting ability modifier on a fail, or half as much on a success.

-This ability triggers automatically on the first attack to hit you each round unless you declare on your turn that it will trigger from a specified creature or to not use it.
-You can use this feature a number of times equal to your spellcasting ability modifier, and you regain all expended uses when you finish a long rest.
+This ability triggers automatically on the first attack to hit you each round, unless you declare on your turn that it will trigger from a specified creature, or not to use it at all.
+You can use this feature a number of times equal to your spellcasting ability modifier and you regain all expended uses when you finish a long rest.

 ### Scorching Spirit